 That value comes from the insight finance can bring.
 Most functions in the business are seeking better analysis of their situation and environment, and finance should have the skills to deliver that.

 That comes with a time penalty of course but increasing automation of the base functions of finance should be releasing resources.
 This is a great way to apply the released resources to improve results.

 Relationships will be hard to build without the soft skills of communication, and this is another area where finance has historically fallen.
 In our interactions with younger members of finance teams, we consistently find a lack of training on offer in anything beyond technical skills.
 This frustrates the ambitious and leads them to move on.
 Training then offers a two-fold benefit to the business: better collaboration and a greater chance of retention.

 This isn’t to say technical skills aren’t important.
 Finance leaders need to be constantly up-skilling their teams in planning and analysis, and equipping them with the right tools to apply their learning.
 Then, they can efficiently integrate non-financial data into their models, improving forecasts and returning value to the other business functions.

-As FSN says in its own report, “Mastering non-financial data is the key to being able to forecast accurately and further into the future.”
-The only way to do this is to enhance the relationships that finance holds across the organisation, by investing in the skills of its people.
+As FSN says in its report, “Mastering non-financial data is the key to being able to forecast accurately and further into the future.”
+The only way to do this is to enhance the relationships that finance holds across the organization, by investing in the skills of its people.

 For more information on ERP and the future of financial systems, read the FSN report on the topic – HERE

-Prophix develops innovative software that automates critical financial processes such as budgeting, planning, consolidation and reporting — improving a company’s profitability and minimising its risks.
-Thousands of forward-looking organisations in more than 90 countries use software from Prophix to gain increased visibility and insight into their business performance.
+Prophix develops innovative software that automates critical financial processes such as budgeting, planning, consolidation, and reporting — improving a company’s profitability and minimizing its risks.
+Thousands of forward-looking organizations in more than 90 countries use software from Prophix to gain increased visibility and insight into their business performance.

 About Encompass Solutions